Genivia/ugrep/README.md

            %[SEP]$ and %u are switches and do not send anything to the output.

-           The separator used by the %F, %H, %N, %K, %B, %S and %G fields may be changed by preceding the field by %[SEP]$.
+           The separator used by the %F, %H, %I, %N, %K, %B, %S and %G fields may be changed by preceding the field by %[SEP]$.
 When [SEP] is not provided, this reverts the separator to the default separator or the separator specified with --separator.